jpf/workflows-scim-relay/README.md

 -   BZ for early feedback
 -   Brent Garlow for ongoing encouragement and assistance
 -   Max Katz for early gut checks
--   RN for writing up the the results of a similar project, which validated my approach
+-   Raj Nadimpalli for writing up the the results of a similar project, which validated my approach
 -   Nate Callaghan for an early review and feedback